barchart/push-notifications-public/packages/sdk-js/docs/content/api/paths.md

 ## POST /v2/send

-> Register an device for notifications with APNS or FCM.
+> Sends a push notification to devices using APNS and FCM.

-**Summary**: Register Device
+**Summary**: Send a push notification

 **Security**:
 [JWT](/content/api/components?id=securityJWT)